MALAYSIA CENTRAL: The Leading Malaysia-Centric Info Portal & The Most Comprehensive Malaysian Search Directory

 Opened in 1965 to replace the the original Sg Besi Airport, the Subang Airport or Sultan Abdul Aziz Shah Airport developed into three separate air terminals.
 Terminal One or the former international airport is now demolished.
 During its heydays, it made the headlines when its ceiling lights came crashing to the ground, one fine day.
 It also endured several arson attacks near its closure.
 After being sacked as the country's premier airport, it suffered more humiliation.
 Drunken revelers invaded its tarmac (in a Year 2000 Party) and it masqueraded as an exhibition center before it was finally put down.

 Terminal Two -- which was used for Kuala Lumpur / Singapore shuttle flights -- is now being utilsed as the office of Malaysia Airports Holdings Berhad.
-The Immigration Department Office is also there and it used to be a "secret option" for those in the Klang Valley wanting to avoid the long queues at the main offices.
+The Immigration Department Office (update: now closed) is also there and it used to be a "secret option" for those in the Klang Valley wanting to avoid the long queues at the main offices.
 The opening of the efficient Wangsa Maju Imigresen Branch stole some of the thunder, though.
 The Immigration Office at Terminal 2 has a convenient KiPPas (Kios Pembaharuan Pasport) kiosk facility for automated renewing of chip-enabled Malaysian passports.

 Terminal Three was purpose-built to cater to domestic flights and became almost as busy as the international terminal during its peak.
 All came to an end with the opening of KLIA in June 1998.
 Subang Airport was relegated to handling charter flights, freight carriers and private aircraft parking.
 Berjaya Air remained there and continued its scheduled flights to and from Tioman, Redang, Pangkor, Seletar and Koh Samui.